 “I would like to thank everyone who makes this meeting possible, and I thank ______________ for their service as timekeeper, and ______________for their service of reading.

 “Are there any AA announcements?”

-“Are there any non A.A. announcements?”
+“Are there any non-A.A. announcements?”

 “Thank you all for coming!”
-Let us close the meeting with the ‘Serenity prayer.’
-It is best if one person leads it while the rest of us remain muted and say the prayer to ourselves.
+Let us close the meeting with the Prayer of your choice.
+(The Lord's Prayer, Serenity Prayer, 3rd or 7th Step Prayer) It is best if one person leads it while the rest of us remain muted and say the prayer to ourselves.
 Is there a volunteer to say the prayer?
-(Or ask someone.)